Easy Pad Thai

 What You’ll Need To Make Pad Thai

-- Fish sauce: Contributes a salty, umami depth essential to the dish’s authentic flavor.
-Look for a brand from Thailand or Vietnam, and don’t worry about buying a large bottle—it keeps forever.
+- Fish sauce and soy sauce – These give the pad Thai its salty, savory backbone.
+Look for a brand of fish sauce from Thailand or Vietnam, and don’t worry about buying a large bottle—it keeps forever.

 - Jump to the printable recipe for precise measurements